ximenasandoval/ximenasandoval/README.md

 Outside computer science related activities I enjoy illustrasting, being salty in videogames and watching ghibli movies.

-You can check out what I've been up to [in my blog!](https://ximenasandoval.github.io/adventures/)
+You can check out what I've been up to [on my blog!](https://ximenasandoval.github.io/adventures/)